-Hugh is a mod through-and-through.
+Hugh South is a mod through-and-through.
 It’s his Vespa parked outside.
 There’s nothing the guy can’t do when it comes to motion-graphics, 3D modelling, and compositing.
 When a client comes to us with a challenging brief, Hugh’s going to rock it.

 Hugh sat down with us to chat about his career to date and his ideal brief which involves Hugh’s band performing as the headline act at Glastonbury.